vercel/next.js/examples/cms-sanity/README.md

 ### Step 5.
 Prepare project for previewing

-Go to https://www.sanity.io/docs/preview-content-on-site and follow the steps.
+Go to https://www.sanity.io/docs/preview-content-on-site and follow the three steps on that page.
+It should be done inside the studio project generated in Step 2.

-When you get to the step to create a function called `resolveProductionUrl`, copy the following instead:
+When you get to the second step about creating a file called `resolveProductionUrl.js`, copy the following instead:

 ```js
 const previewSecret = 'MY_SECRET' // Copy the string you used for NEXT_EXAMPLE_CMS_SANITY_PREVIEW_SECRET